How do I get involved with the Parish and get to know people?

 How do I contribute financially to the Parish?

-There are two main ways to contribute financially.
-There are envelopes which get put into the basket weekly at the time of collection, or there is direct deposit.
+There are a few main ways to contribute financially.
+There are envelopes which get put into the basket weekly at the time of collection, email money transfer, or there is direct deposit.
 Forms for new parishioners are at the back of the parish and you can sign up for which method you prefer.

 Why should I give?